Skip to main content

 International Programs

-The committee promotes international collaborations in mathematical sciences.
-It also aims at recruiting students from foreign institutions and works on international agreements.
+The committee pertains to international collaborations in mathematical sciences.
+It also works on international agreements and the international visibility and reputation of the department.

 Library Liaison